handrew/wordcel/docs/dag.md

 ### `llm_filter` LLMFilterNode

 Returns a pandas DataFrame, slimmed down from what was given.
+You *must* ask a yes or no question and instruct the LLM to answer with yes or no.

 Required:
 - `column`: The column to apply the filter on.